Screen time: Mental health effects

 As previously discussed, sleep and screen time are heavily impacted by the other and can lead to affecting one's behavior as well.
 If someone does not get an adequate amount of sleep, it can affect their behavior and performance for the day.
 High amounts of screen time also can significantly affect a person's mental health, although some have called these findings into question.
-Excessive screen usages is linked with many mental health effects in children.
-In a systematic review done by Santos et al. it pointed out that social media use was linked with depressive symptoms among mostly girls and that recreational screen time was linked to negative psychological effects on these children and teens.
-With screen usage increasing as time progresses, adults have begun spending more and more time focusing their attention of screens and not their own kids.
+Excessive screen usage is linked with many mental health effects in children.
+A systematic review by Santos et al. pointed out that social media use was linked with depressive symptoms among mostly girls and that recreational screen time was linked to negative psychological effects on these children and teens.
+With screen usage increasing as time progresses, adults have begun spending more and more time focusing their attention on screens and not their own kids.
 This time spent sitting and viewing a screen has been linked to mental health effects such as anxiety and depression.
-Adults who spend six hours or greater using screen time are more likely to suffer from moderate to severe depression.
-This increased use in screen time has been shown to be directly correlated with an increased chance of depression in adults.
+Adults with screen times of six hours or greater are more likely to suffer from moderate to severe depression.
+This increased screen time has been shown to be directly correlated with an increased chance of depression in adults.
 With this added risk, lack of sleep plays a major role in a healthy mindset, and without proper rest, mental health can degrade at a higher rate.

 Brain development

 An increase in screen time has been associated with negative cognitive outcomes for children between 0 and 4.
 A study on Korean children aged 24–30 months old found that toddlers with 3 hours of TV viewing per day were three times as likely to experience a language delay.
 Toddlers with higher TV time also scored lower on school readiness tests, which measured vocabulary, number knowledge, and classroom engagement.
 The same outcomes are not present in children older than 4.
 Children who watched more TV were found to have less brain connectivity between language, visual and cognitive control regions of the brain than their peers who watched less TV.

 An ongoing study reported from the National Institutes of Health concluded that preteens who spent over 7 hours on screens a day and children who spend less than 7 hours a day had noticeably different development of their cerebral cortex.
-This part of the brain usually thins as people mature but the accelerated decrease could potentially be linked to amounts spent on screens.
+This part of the brain usually thins as people mature but the accelerated decrease could potentially be linked to the amount of time spent on screens.